BSR Stars S3 – Smart specialisation through cross-sectoral Bio-, Circular- and Digital ecosystems

 Workshop: Sharing Test and Demonstration Infrastructures, Tampere, 6 April 2017

 The workshop brought together policymakers, practitioners of testbeds and business representatives and discussed opportunities for sharing transnationally the testbed infrastructures for SMEs from different countries.
-There is strong evidence on the correlation between the competitiveness of technology-based SMEs and their access to testbeds.
 Countries and regions in the Baltic Sea Region have complementary testbed excellence – and thus by networking these excellence areas there is opportunity for offering SMEs specialised testbed services that in the best way suit their innovation needs.
 Workshop programme.
+Nordic Council of Ministers mapping on bio- and circular economy test and demonstration infrastructures: Bioeconomy test and demonstration infrastructures in the BSR Stars S3 partner regions Report and conclusions from the 6th of April workshop: Report from Tampere workshop

 Article: “Bio- and circular economy to boost sustainable economic growth of the Baltic Sea region”